Speech and Language Therapy

 Communication can happen through signing, speaking, facial expression, body language, gesture, using pictures and writing.
 Most of the time we are using more than one strategy at a time, or may switch quickly from one to the other.
 When there are barriers to being able to communicate and use language meaningfully, speech and language therapy can help.

-Our Speech and Language Therapist Rachel Evans works with young people alongside their families and education/care team, to make sure they are able to communicate in the best and most successful way; everyone works together to see the best outcomes.
-Rachel is registered with the Royal College of Speech and Language Therapists (RCSLT) and the Health Care Professions Council (HCPC) and has BSL Level 3.
+Our Speech and Language Therapist works with young people alongside their families and education/care team, to make sure they are able to communicate in the best and most successful way; everyone works together to see the best outcomes.
+Our therapist is registered with the Royal College of Speech and Language Therapists (RCSLT) and the Health Care Professions Council (HCPC) and has BSL Level 3.

 After assessment (which can be informal or formal), advice or therapy may be offered to provide students with tailored learning and language experiences both in BSL and English.